‘Like a freight train’: Roof ripped off popular hotel as tornado lashes Cape Cod

 YARMOUTH, MASS.
-(WHDH) - A popular Yarmouth hotel was severely damaged after a powerful tornado packing 80-plus mph winds lashed parts of Cape Cod on Tuesday.
+(WHDH) – Guests at a popular Yarmouth hotel are being housed elsewhere after a powerful tornado packing 80-plus mph winds tore off the building’s roof as it lashed parts of Cape Cod on Tuesday.

 “My mom and I were just sitting in our rooms,” she said.
 “Everything darkened, we closed the curtains, we went down between the two beds and put pillows over our heads.
 For a brief moment, we heard something that sounded like a freight train.”